abaez058/Flashback/README.md

 # Qt Screen & Video Recorder

-A C++ desktop application demonstrating screen recording, audio capture, and screenshot functionality using Qt and FFmpeg.
+A C++ desktop application for screen recording, audio capture, and screenshots using **Qt** and **FFmpeg**.

 ## Overview

 This project uses Qt for the user interface and event handling, and FFmpeg for high-performance video and audio processing.
-The application allows users to:
+It allows users to:

 - Record the full screen or a selected region
 - Capture system audio and/or microphone input
-- Take screenshots in various formats
+- Take screenshots in multiple formats
 - Configure recording settings such as resolution, frame rate, and output folder

 ## Project Structure